HenryCamilo/Reciclaje-inteligente/README_EN.md

-# 🧠 Object Detection and Measurement with YOLOv8 and ArUco Markers
+# Object Detection and Measurement with YOLOv8 and ArUco Markers

 **Authors:**
-- 👨‍💻 Henry Camilo Valencia — 2190564
+- Henry Camilo Valencia
-- 👨‍💻 Juan Andrés Chacón — 2200015
+- Juan Andrés Chacón

 ---

-## 📖 Overview
+## Overview

 This project implements a **real-time object detection, classification, and measurement system** using a **YOLOv8 model** with custom-trained weights and **ArUco markers** for **scale calibration**.

-The main goal is to estimate the **real-world dimensions (in centimeters)** and **approximate volume** of detected objects from a live video stream (e.g., webcam or IP camera).
+The main goal is to estimate the **real-world dimensions (in centimeters)** and **approximate volume** of detected objects(bottles and cans) from a live video stream (e.g., webcam or IP camera).

 ---